Osaka’s Fireworks Shows:

-Another popular fireworks show in Osaka is the Naniwa Yodogawa Fireworks Festival.
-It’s really sad this festival is also cancelled, but cancellation was inevitable for an event that rings together more than half a million people.
+Another popular fireworks show in Osaka is the Naniwa Yodogawa Fireworks Festival which brings together more than half a million people.

 Yodogawa Fireworks is held at Osaka’s largest river, Yodogawa.
 Getting there is easy, as it’s within a walking distance from Midosuji Line’s Umeda Station or Nishinakajima-Minamigata Station.

 The scale of this fireworks show is incredible; Highlights include the underwater fireworks launched from six different locations at once as well as gigantic fireworks—No. 10 firework balls that boast some 300 meters in both the height and the size of the firework display after the explosion!

 When your vision is filled with dazzling lights, it is simply breathtaking♪